The Mercers' Company: History

 The Magna Carta was negotiated by a member of the Mercers.

 Henry fitz Ailwin, thought a Mercer, was 1st Lord Mayor of London; of mainly English rather than Norman descent, his grandfather Leofstan (c.
 1100–1150) was probably the portreeve of London.

 The Mercers' Company is based at Mercers' Hall, 6 Frederick's Place in the City of London.
 The City block upon which it stands contains the archaeology of a Roman-British temple known today as Gresham Temple.

 Its corporate existence began in the form of a fraternity at least by the reign of King Henry II, in the mid 1100s if not before.

-From 1210 to 1214, the first two Mayors of London, Henry FitzAlwyn and Robert FitzAlwyn were claimed to be members, and branch of the company was established at this time, the Company of Merchant Adventurers, who established themselves at Antwerp, the centre of the cloth trade.
+From 1210 to 1214, the first two Mayors of London, Henry FitzAlwyn and Robert FitzAlwyn were claimed to be members, and a branch of the company was established at this time as the Company of Merchant Adventurers at Antwerp, the centre of the cloth trade.

 Serlo le Mercer was a member of the Company and was one of the negotiators of Magna Carta.

 Although of even older origin, the Company was incorporated under a Royal Charter in 1394, its earliest extant Charter.
 The Company's aim was to act as a trade association for general merchants, and especially for exporters of wool and importers of velvet, silk and other luxurious fabrics (mercers).

 From the 14th century onwards the Company held its meetings in the Hospital of St. Thomas of Acon on Cheapside.

 Around 1438, William Caxton was apprenticed into the Mercers, under Robert Large, becoming a full member in 1452: his work took him into the Low Countries.

 Between 1517 and 1524, the Company built the Mercers' Chapel on this land, with the first Mercers' Hall above it, fronting Cheapside.

-A member of the Mercers, Robert Packington, was murdered on 13 November 1536, the first recorded death by shooting with a handgun; Rose Hickman, a Protestant, recalled how he used to bring English bybles from beyond sea. and it is thought this may be connected to the murder.
+A member of the Mercers, Robert Packington, was murdered on 13 November 1536, the first recorded death by shooting with a handgun.
+Rose Hickman, a Protestant, recalled how he used to bring English bibles from beyond sea and it is thought this may be connected to the murder.
 The entrance appears to have been on to Ironmonger Lane, and an interconnecting mansion house was secured by Sir Rowland Hill in 1546, which he later put at the use of his protégé and heir (via his niece) Sir Thomas Leigh.
 Hill is associated with the publication of the Geneva Bible, and is considered a possible inspiration for the character Old Sir Rowland in Shakespeare's As You Like It.